- Your Booking

-Yes, you can change the distance of the event you are running.
+Yes, you can change the distance of the event you are running up to one week prior to race day.
 Be advised that it is best to do so as early as possible before you leave for Cuba so the race organizers have sufficient time to change your race entry to ensure your place in your respective race and times will be accurate.
 If you wish to change the race you are participating in, please email us or contact an insightCuba travel specialist at 800-450-CUBA (2822).

 According to officials with the Marabana Havana Marathon, half marathon, or 10k race, there is no age restriction for runners.
 Registration on one of our Havana Marathon tours is open to all.
 Please view our age policy FAQ regarding our people-to-people tours.